finagle/finch/docs/request.md

 ### Type Conversion

-For all string based readers, Finch provides an `as[A]` method to perform  type conversions.
+For all `String`-based readers, Finch provides an `as[A]` method to perform  type conversions.
 It is available for any `RequestReader[String]`, `RequestReader[Option[String]]` or `RequestReader[Seq[String]]` as long as a matching implicit `DecodeRequest[A]` type-class is in scope.